Weighted infinitesimal bialgebras: Introduction

-It should be pointed out that another version of infinitesimal bialgebras and infinitesimal Hopf algebras was defined by Loday and Ronco~\mcite{LR06} and brought new life on rooted trees by Foissy~\mcite{Foi09, Foi10}.
-Namely, an infinitesimal bialgebra (of this version) is a module $A$, both an associative unitary algebra and a coassociative counitary coalgebra, with the following compatibility:
+In 2006, another version of infinitesimal bialgebras and infinitesimal Hopf algebras was defined by Loday and Ronco~\cite{LR06} and brought new life on rooted trees by Foissy~\cite{Foi09, Foi10}.
+More precisely, an infinitesimal bialgebra (of this version) is a module $A$, both an associative unitary algebra and a coassociative counitary coalgebra, with the following compatibility: